stolostron/rhacm-docs/_pages/board_maintenance.md

 # Sprints

-  - To avoid all doc work going into one release and not spread out across sprints, use sprints for release work that is tied to a dev issue.
+  - To avoid all doc work going into one release and not spread out across sprints, use sprints for release work that is related to a dev issue.
   - Use refresh release labels for valid refresh changes.
   - Blogs can go into a sprint milestone.
 Please also label `blog`.
   - DDF items are often requests from Red Hatters for enhancements to the product.
 These are treated as RFEs via the Jira process.
 Comment and close unless doc changes are required.